 Similar to Folder Access Inheritance, this option allows items to inherit the access of the workspace they are "filed" to.
 Documents also inherit the workspace's profile attributes.
 External Users listed in the workspace access list will NOT be inherited by the documents.

 NOTE: Keep in mind that workspaces are not true containers; they are a webpage or view of a set of documents relating to a particular Client/Matter.
-They do not "live in" the workspace, but they "belong to" the workspace.
+They do not "live in" the workspace, but they "belong to" the workspace, based on their profile values.

 Folder default sort order